esmolanka/sexp-grammar/README.md

       Kw "age"     .:? int))          -- an optional keyword :age with int value.
 ```

-So now we can use `personGrammar` to parse S-expressions to `Person`
+So now we can use `personGrammar` to parse S-expressions to records of type
-record and pretty-print records of `Person` type back to S-expression:
+`Person` and pretty-print records of type `Person` back to S-expressions:

 ```haskell
 ghci> import Language.SexpGrammar